 Three hedge mazes

-Hedge height and complexity increase as you move from one to the next.
+Hedge height and complexity increase as you move from one of the three new mazes to the next.

 The largest has a viewing platform at its centre and spreads delightfully around an ancient plane tree.
 I didn’t go in, since I have the sense of direction of a blind salamander on sedatives and no wish to have my body discovered in some leafy corner by my crying widow.